Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Theoretical Background

-Therefore, if $\alpha>0$, the two subbands cross each other near the $\Gamma $ point on the $ (k_x,k_y) $ plane for fixed $k_z=0$, describing a nodal circle of radius $\sqrt{\alpha}$ which shrinks to a point at ${\bf k}=0$ as $\alpha $ is decreased to zero and the nodal circle vanishes when $\alpha<0$.
-In Fig.\ \ref{energy}, we plot the energy bands in the first BZ along lines joining points of high symmetry, corresponding to $\alpha=0$ and $\alpha=0.5 $.
-These two contrasting cases demonstrate how the band gap near $\Gamma$ may be tuned by varying this parameter which may be manipulated as a function of strain.
-In Fig.\ \ref{FIG:1B}, we compare the band structures for $\alpha=0.5$ within the $(k_x,k_y)$ plane for fixed (a) $k_z=0$ and (b) $k_z=0.2$.
-It is clear from these results that the band structure is modified by finite $\alpha$ throughout the BZ.
-This modification of the band structure has significant effects on the physical properties we calculate in this paper.
+These bands touch at ${\bf k}=0$ when $\alpha=0$.
+If $\alpha>0$, the two subbands cross each other near the $O$ point on the $ (k_x,k_y) $ plane for fixed $k_z=0$, describing a nodal circle of radius $\sqrt{\alpha}$ which shrinks to a point at ${\bf k}=0$ as $\alpha $ is decreased to zero and the nodal circle vanishes when $\alpha<0$.
+In Fig.\ \ref{energy}, we plot the energy bands in the small cubic region along lines joining given points, corresponding to $\alpha=0$ and $\alpha=0.5 $.
+These two contrasting cases demonstrate how the band gap near $O$ may be tuned by varying this parameter which may be manipulated as a function of strain.
+There are several mechanisms which one may use to engineer and tune the band structure.
+These include the interactions with substrates \cite{Kek3}, strain \cite{Kek4,Kek5,Kek6} , and time-dependent electromagnetic fields \cite{Kek14,Kek15} .
+It is clear from these results that the band structure is modified by finite $\alpha$ throughout the cubic region.
+Figure\ \ref{energy}(b) shows that the bulk band gap closes at an even number of discrete points near the $O$ point.
+These special gap closing points in the cubic region are protected by crystalline symmetry and play a role in the behavior of Weyl semimetals.\cite{Nag} The detailed analysis of the topology of NLSMs, corresponding to the Hamiltonian in Eq.\ (\ref{Hamil1}), is provided in Ref.~[\onlinecite{ChiJou}].
+This modification of the band structure has significant effects on the physical properties we calculate in this paper and may also affect the thermoelectric and Boltzmann transport as well as the plasmon excitations.
+In our model Hamiltonian, the gap is controlled by a parameter $\alpha$ as shown in Eq.
+(1) in the manuscript.